yilisharcs/cme.nvim/README.md

 ## Usage

-cme.nvim provides a `:Compile` command that runs tasks in the background and loads their output into the quickfix list on the fly.
-Arguments are passed to a bash script which tracks the command's start time, end time, and duration.
-If `:Compile` is called with no arguments, it executes the last known task.
-If called with `:Compile!`, it won't automatically open the quickfix window on exit.
+cme.nvim provides a `:Compile` command that runs tasks in the background and loads their output into the quickfix list on the fly, along with their start time, end time, duration, and exit codes.
+If called with no arguments, the last known task is executed.
+If called as `:Compile!`, it won't automatically open the quickfix window.

+The `:Recompile` command sets up an autocommand to re-run the provided task (or last known) after every write.
+Note that it doesn't trigger if you move out of the directory where it was called, and any new invocation clears the previous autocommand.
+Calling as `:Recompile!` disables an active autocommand.

 ## See also